ViacomInc/data-point/packages/data-point-codemods/README.md

 ## WARNING

 Make sure you backup your files, these tests will overwrite their content.
-The codemods try to cover the most use cases possible, but there might be cases where they end up breaking your code
+The codemods try to cover the most use cases possible, but there might be cases where they end up breaking your code.

+codemods might change your formatting.

 ## Example of how a run may look: